RossLab/B_viburni/3_Coverage_analysis.md

 	awk '{ a[$12]++ } END { for (b in a) { print b } }' 21.spades.v.freeze.v0.dnadiff.mcoords > 21.spades.v.freeze.v0.dnadiff.mcoords.list # 2235
 	awk '{ a[$12]++ } END { for (b in a) { print b } }' 23.spades.v.freeze.v0.dnadiff.mcoords > 23.spades.v.freeze.v0.dnadiff.mcoords.list # 2256

 Same results using the m-to-m alignments.
 Only 57 scaffolds are present in B+ lines and not B- lines, of which 49 correspond to B candidates (0.39Mb only).
-Let's try 1-to-1 now
+Let's try 1-to-1 now:

 	awk '{ a[$12]++ } END { for (b in a) { print b } }' 04.spades.v.freeze.v0.dnadiff.1coords > 04.spades.v.freeze.v0.dnadiff.1coords.list # 2231
 	awk '{ a[$12]++ } END { for (b in a) { print b } }' 13.spades.v.freeze.v0.dnadiff.1coords > 13.spades.v.freeze.v0.dnadiff.1coords.list # 2298